MeghanHull/Credit_Risk_Analysis/README.md

 - Providing faster & more reliable loan experience (i.e. attracting customers)
 - More accurate identification of good loan candidates (i.e. decreasing defaults)
 <!-- Peer-to-peer (P2P) lending is a form of financial technology that allows people to lend or borrow money from one another without going through a bank. -->
 Since the number of good loans significantly exceeds the number of risky loans, imbalanced classification machine learning models will be considered.
-LendingClub would like four resampling models and two ensemble models evaluated with their provided credit card credit dataset, as are outlined in ?.
+LendingClub would like four resampling models and two ensemble models evaluated with their provided credit card credit dataset, as are outlined in [Methodology](#methodology).

 ## Purpose
 <!-- The purpose of this analysis is well defined (4 pt) -->